It takes no genius to recognize that Egypt is off the rails.

 The Egyptian people are used to disappointment.
-Anybody who can see the outside world, or who was alive and conscious before or during Nasser knows that our trajectory has been going downhill.
+Anybody who can see the outside world or who was alive and conscious before or during Nasser knows that our trajectory has been going downhill.
 There is one generation that you’ll generally find most antithetical to the revolution, and that is the quinquagenarians.
 They’ve had it tough, all they know is military rule and disappointment, but the real tragedy is that many of them literally do not know any better.
 This, for them, is the best of all possible Egypts.
-They were raised on Nasser’s rhetoric, they are the ones who are likely to say well-worn phrases like ‘the people only behave if you beat them with a shoe’.
-Yes, that’s an expression you hear if you’ve lived in Egypt, and my only response to it has always been ‘are you saying you’re an exception or are you saying this also applies to you?’
-At which point the somewhat fascist speaker will explain that both him and yourself, obviously, are exceptions.
+They were raised on Nasser’s rhetoric, and they are the ones who are likely to say well-worn phrases like ‘the people only behave if you beat them with a shoe.’
+Yes, that’s an expression you hear if you’ve lived in Egypt, and my only response to it has always been ‘are you saying you’re an exception, or are you saying this also applies to you?’
+At which point, the somewhat fascist speaker will explain that both he and yourself, obviously, are exceptions.
 They consider the young rash and irresponsible, and the youth regard them as failures who have left this country – a beauty on the Nile – in ruins.

-The youth mock them because they say things which mean nothing.
-They fear chaos and instability, and do not realize that it is chaos and instability that the youth revolted to eradicate.
-That is why the youth laughed when Mubarak made his famous threat, saying that if he was to leave, the country would spiral into chaos.
+The youth mock them because they say things that mean nothing.
+They fear chaos and instability and do not realize that it is chaos and instability that the youth revolted to eradicate.
+That is why the youth laughed when Mubarak made his famous threat, saying that if he were to leave, the country would spiral into chaos.
 The youth had grown up in chaos.
 They had been breathing it all their lives.
 They saw it in the traffic, they saw it in the lawlessness, they saw it in the corruption which robbed the country of all its’ wealth.
 Chaos?
 They grew up on it.

-As a ‘stick’, threats of chaos failed miserably, as a carrot – the regime, of course, always relies on the magical word ‘stability’ – but in a country where the waters have been still for so long, stability means stagnation.
+As a ‘stick,’ threats of chaos failed miserably, as a carrot – the regime, of course, always relies on the magical word ‘stability’ – but in a country where the waters have been still for so long, stability means stagnation.
 A revolution promises the exact opposite (in process, if not in best-case results) – and the people backed that.
-Everybody wants change in Egypt, except the people for whom the corruption is the peat in which they grow.
+Everybody wants change in Egypt, except the people for whom corruption is the peat in which they grow.

-So the government promises minimum wage to everybody, never mind that the amount offered is a pittance, never mind that most of it would go to retailers and wholesalers and importers, never mind all that, never mind inflation.
+So the government promises minimum wage to everybody, never mind that the amount offered is a pittance.
+Never mind that most of it would go to retailers and wholesalers and importers, never mind all that, never mind inflation.
 Even that promise is broken, and so – the workers go on strike.
-The regime blamed the power-cuts on Mohamed Morsi and the MB regime, but now Morsi and his Brotherhood are gone, and the power-cuts are increasing.
-Only an inconvenience if you’re in one of the richer areas, since the power-cuts don’t last so long, but devastating for those in poorer areas, who suffer longer power-cuts, long enough for their refrigerators to be useless, and for their food to go to waste.
+The regime blamed the power cuts on Mohamed Morsi and the MB regime, but now Morsi and his Brotherhood are gone, and the power-cuts are increasing.
+Only an inconvenience if you’re in one of the richer areas since the power cuts don’t last so long, but devastating for those in poorer areas, who suffer longer power cuts, long enough for their refrigerators to be useless, and for their food to go to waste.

 The government promises reforms, and they never happen.
 The apparatus most in need of reform, and against whom the revolution began, the security apparatus – is, not only not reformed – but rewarded, getting a pay-rise from Field Marshal Tantawi, and then another one from Mohamed Morsi, and so it goes.